valentinjadot/valjdt/SEED.md

 As a freelancer specializing in creative development, Valentin's career includes roles at Nagelmackers, Financial Services and Market Authority, and Fintual, a Y Combinator fintech startup and one of the top startups of Latin America.

+He started coding a 14 years old and got his first missions at 15.

+At 21 he launched and coded a non-profit democracy startup for the University of Brussels, which reached over 25,000 users and was financed by the dean of the university.

 At Nagelmackers, he served as a Consultant for the General Management Office, contributing to the digital agenda and the establishment of a bank division in Hong Kong.

 Later, at the Financial Services and Market Authority, Valentin worked as an Attaché, developing a risk model for prioritizing credit company controls.